George-lewis/Selfmoji/README.md

 ## The Problem with Mobile

-In classic Discord:tm: fashion mobile doesn't handle this particularly well, while desktop Discord will size the emotes properly mobile finds the need to increase the size arbitrarily.
+~~In classic Discord:tm: fashion mobile doesn't handle this particularly well, while desktop Discord will size the emotes properly mobile finds the need to increase the size arbitrarily.~~

+They fixed it!

 ## Share Emojis